MidSpike/iris-utilities/README.md

 >
 > Any Discord Bot created/modified from this source-code by anyone (including the copyright holders) must attribute the copyright holder(s) listed in the [Copyright Notice](#copyright-notice) below.
 >
-> The restrictions above, are meant to protect everyone from potentially malicious clones of this Software and to protect the authenticity of I.R.I.S.
+> The restrictions above, are meant to protect users from potentially malicious copies/modifications of this source-code and uphold the authenticity of I.R.I.S.
 Utilities.

 ### Privacy Notice
 > We have a privacy policy for the creators and end-users of any Discord Bot created from this source-code: